 Mentors primarily interact with their teams by doing to code review sessions remote via Microsoft Teams, although other forms of communication are also possible.
 We ask mentors to meet with their teams twice in one semester.
 The guidebook students use for the course is published at software-eng.netlify.app

 How to sign up

-If you'd like to get involved in mentoring, please get in touch with the School's industrial and business contact by following the link below.
+If you'd like to get involved in mentoring, please get in touch with the Department's industrial and business contact by following the link below.

 The mentoring scheme is run once each academic year, in semester 1.
 Within a single semester, we ask mentors to interact with their teams at the following times:

 Mentoring could be beneficial to employers in several ways, including advertising their company, building relationships with students, and - importantly - improving the quality of the entire cohort by helping to embed good software practices early on.
 It can be beneficial to junior developers to put mentoring on the CVs as it demonstrates continuing professional development (CPD), that allows mentors to progress in their careers as well as mentees.